© American Cancer Society

 • Manuscript category (eg, Editorial, Review Article, Original Article, etc.)

-• The anatomic site or general topic best suited for the original article
+• The section and subsection best suited for the manuscript type

-• Corresponding author’s complete contact information to include address, phone number, and e-mail address.
-Any changes to this information must be sent immediately to the Cancer Cytopathology Editorial Office and be updated at mc.manuscriptcentral.com/cancercyto.
+• Corresponding author’s complete contact information to include address, phone number, and e-mail address

 • Informed consent: A statement is required with any report of investigations involving human subjects confirming that informed consent was obtained from the subject(s) and/or guardian(s).
 Provide this statement in the cover letter and state clearly in the manuscript that informed consent was obtained

 • Original Articles: Scientific reports of the results of original clinical research.
-The text is limited to 6000 words including the title page, abstract, text, references, figures, figure legends, and tables.
+The text is limited to 6000 words including the title page, abstract, text, references, and tables.
 Abstracts are limited to 250 words.

 • Review Articles: A timely, in-depth treatment of an issue.
 Review articles are generally solicited by the editors, but unsolicited materials will be considered.
-Review articles must be no longer than 8000 words including title page, abstract, text, tables, figures, figure legends, and references.
+Review articles must be no longer than 8000 words including title page, abstract, text, tables, and references.

 • Editorials: Opinions of recognized leaders in oncologic specialties.
 Editorials are generally solicited by the Editor-in-Chief and are related to a manuscript in the same issue.
 Length should not exceed 2400 words with no more than 20 references.